London Borough of Croydon: Government buildings

-Ruskin House is the headquarters of Croydon's Labour, Trade Union and Co-operative movements and is itself a co-operative with shareholders from organisations across the three movements.
+Ruskin House is the headquarters of Croydon's Labour, Trade Union, and Co-operative movements and is itself a co-operative with shareholders from organisations across the three movements.
 In the 19th century, Croydon was a bustling commercial centre of London.
 It was said that, at the turn of the 20th century, approximately £10,000 was spent in Croydon's taverns and inns every week.
-For the early labour movement, then, it was natural to meet in the town's public houses, in this environment.
+For the early labour movement, it was natural to meet in the town's public houses in this environment.
 However, the temperance movement was equally strong, and Georgina King Lewis, a keen member of the Croydon United Temperance Council, took it upon herself to establish a dry centre for the labour movement.
-The first Ruskin House was highly successful, and there has been two more since.
+The first Ruskin House was highly successful, and there have been two more since.
 The current house was officially opened in 1967 by the then Labour Prime Minister, Harold Wilson.
-Today, Ruskin House continues to serve as the headquarters of the Trade Union, Labour and Co-operative movements in Croydon, hosting a range of meetings and being the base for several labour movement groups.
+Today, Ruskin House continues to serve as the headquarters of the Trade Union, Labour, and Co-operative movements in Croydon, hosting a range of meetings and being the base for several labour movement groups.
 Office tenants include the headquarters of the Communist Party of Britain and Croydon Labour Party.
-Geraint Davies, the MP for Croydon Central, had offices in the building, until he was defeated by Andrew Pelling and is now the Labour representative standing for Swansea West in Wales.
+Geraint Davies, MP for Croydon Central 1997–2005, had offices in the building.

 Taberner House was built between 1964 and 1967, designed by architect H. Thornley, with Allan Holt and Hugh Lea as borough engineers.
 Although the council had needed extra space since the 1920s, it was only with the imminent creation of the London Borough of Croydon that action was taken.
-The building, being demolished in 2014, was in classic 1960s style, praised at the time but subsequently much derided.
-It has its elegant upper slab block narrowing towards both ends, a formal device which has been compared to the famous Pirelli Tower in Milan.
+The building, which was demolished in 2014, was in classic 1960s style, praised at the time but subsequently much derided.
+It has its elegant upper slab block narrowing towards both ends, a formal device that has been compared to the famous Pirelli Tower in Milan.
 It was named after Ernest Taberner OBE, Town Clerk from 1937 to 1963.
-Until September 2013, Taberner House housed most of the council's central employees and was the main location for the public to access information and services, particularly with respect to housing.
+Until September 2013, Taberner House housed most of the council's central employees and was the main location for the public to access information and services, particularly concerning housing.

-In September 2013, Council staff moved into Bernard Weatherill House in Fell Road, (named after the former Speaker of the House and Member of Parliament for Croydon North-East).
-Staff from the Met Police, NHS, Jobcentre Plus, Croydon Credit Union, Citizens Advice Bureau as well as 75 services from the council all moved to the new building.
+In September 2013, Council staff moved into Bernard Weatherill House in Fell Road (named after the former Speaker of the House and Member of Parliament for Croydon North-East).
+Staff from the Met Police, NHS, Jobcentre Plus, Croydon Credit Union, Citizens Advice Bureau, and 75 services from the council all moved to the new building.